srgokribb/Rifdock-Total-Setup/README.md

 ##### (7) Apply the changed environment.
     $ source .bashrc

-- After you execute this command, close the terminal and open a new terminal.
+- After you execute this command, close the terminal and open a new terminal to continue.

 ##### (8) Check wether $PATH and $LD_LIBRARY_PATH are updated.
     $ echo $PATH